 This Theory of Change provides a high level overview of a youth work process of working with young LGBTQI+ people - both in dedicated and inclusive/ally spaces.
 It describes what changes will happen and why.
-The activities and outcomes are as identified by key informants, young LGBTQI+ people and youth workers.
+The activities and outcomes are as identified by Key Informants, young people and youth workers.
 The Theory of Change maps backward from the end result to identify appropriate interventions.
 A rigorous Theory Of Change will describe the interventions with specificity, for example how many sessions, etc. As we move forward, we expect to gather evidence that will allow us to become more detailed in our descriptions of LGBTQI+ youth work, providing for a stronger, more complete Theory of Change.

-If we do the following things...
+If we do the following things..

-- Provide safe spaces; - Facilitate peer support; - Provide coming out support; - Provide art therapy and creative activities; - Provide holistic supports signposting and referral via integrated youth services; - Provide opportunities for personal development; - Do developmental group work, empowerment and social action; - Provide one-to-one work, listening, guidance and support; - Provide learning sessions around LGBTQI+ topics and history.
+- Provide safe spaces; - Facilitate peer support; - Provide Coming Out support; - Provide Art therapy and creative activities; - Provide Holistic supports signposting and referral via integrated youth services; - Provide Personal Development; - Do developmental group work, empowerment and social action; - Provide One to one work, listening, guidance and support; - Provide Learning sessions around LGBTQI+ topics and history.